- Written by Dr.Mehmet Demircioglu

 Yes, FUE can be suitable for Afro and tightly curled hair types, but it requires specific experience and caution.
 Curly hair often continues to curve under the skin.
 This can make extraction more technically demanding and can increase the risk of transection if the surgeon does not respect the follicle’s path.

 I discuss this more fully in my article about Afro curly hair transplant.
-The main message is that the patient should choose a surgeon who understands the hair type, not only a clinic that performs many operations.
+The main message is to choose a surgeon who understands the hair type, not only a clinic that performs many operations.

 It is better to focus on a high quality process than on a perfect sounding promise.
 Grafts must be treated gently.
 They should not dry out.
 They should not be crushed.
-Recipient sites should not be too dense for the blood supply.
-The patient should follow instructions, especially during the first days.
+Recipient areas should not be too dense for the blood supply.
+Early instructions matter especially during the first days.

 When a result is assessed, I look at the whole picture.
 Did the hairline grow.
 Did the density match the plan.
 Did the donor heal well.
 Did native hair continue to thin.
 Did the patient judge the result at the correct time.
 These questions matter more than a simple percentage claim.

-Graft survival can be reduced by rough handling, dehydration, excessive time outside the body, poor recipient site creation, infection, smoking, severe scratching, picking, trauma, or an unsuitable recipient area.
+Graft survival can be reduced by rough handling, dehydration, excessive time outside the body, poor recipient area creation, infection, smoking, severe scratching, picking, trauma, or an unsuitable recipient area.
 Some risk factors are surgical.
 Some are patient related.
-Good care requires both sides.
+Good medical judgment requires both sides.

-I prefer fewer well handled grafts over a larger number that is rushed.
+Fewer well handled grafts are better than a larger number that is rushed.
 Hair transplantation rewards discipline.
 The operation may look simple from the outside, but every graft is living tissue.

 Most patients tolerate the procedure well because the scalp is numbed with local anesthesia.
 The most uncomfortable part is usually the anesthetic injections at the beginning.
 After the area is numb, patients often feel pressure, movement, or vibration rather than sharp pain.

-I do not tell patients that there is no discomfort at all.
+Patients should not be told that there is no discomfort at all.
 That would not be accurate.
-But I also do not want them to imagine something more frightening than reality.
+At the same time, they should not imagine something more frightening than reality.
 A calm surgical environment, careful anesthesia, and patient communication make a big difference.

 If you are especially worried about this subject, read my detailed explanation of how painful anesthetic injections are in hair transplant.
 Fear usually decreases when the patient understands what will happen and when.